rubenvannieuwpoort/site/public/posts/div.md

 	ret
 ```

-However, since `x64_64` is a 64-bit architecture, we can use a 64-bit word for `n + 1` without having to worry for overflow.
+Since `x64_64` is a 64-bit architecture, we can use a 64-bit word for `n + 1` without having to worry about overflow.
 ```
 uint32_t div7(uint32_t n32) {
 	uint64_t n = n32;